brianlam38/AWS-Certified-Security-Specialty/Chapter 3 - Logging and Monitoring.md

 * Log aggregation and basic analysis

 Provides:
-* Real-time monitoring iwthin AWS for resources and applications
+* Real-time monitoring within AWS for resources and applications
 * Hooks to event triggers

 Key components: